Effective Practices

 - Ensure that people can get home safely after social events.

 - Create a culture of reflection, innovation, and improvement of teaching across all ranks.
 Support in discussing and improving their teaching.
-See the section on Implementing Research-Based Instructional Practices for details.
+See the section on Supporting Research-Based Teaching in Your Department for details.

 - Create physics student communities early in undergraduate programs.
 Promote a communal rather than competitive environment.
 Set the expectation that students will learn together and support each other, so that no student is left out or left behind.